adkinsrs/sadkins_site/misc.md

 Reading some big collections of books so this will probably be empty for a while
 * Sept 5 - The Complete Sherlock Holmes - Sir Arthur Conan Doyle
   * Four novels, fifty-six short stories
+* Oct 31 - The Complete Shakespeare Collection
+  * This collection had 37 plays, 4 long poems, and 154 sonnets.
+There are discrepancies in his overall body of work in terms of what he wrote

 ## 2023